 If it is possible to have an independent commission of inquiry from the Commissioner of Human Rights violations into the FARM MURDERS in South Africa, we would also greatly appreciate this.

-I was encouraged when I saw what a young South African, Talitha Basson was doing when she mobilized thousands of farmers almost on her own using Facebook to mobilize them to united action in a march to Cape Town on 30th of October, 2017.
+I was encouraged when I saw what a young South African, Talitha Basson was doing when she mobilized thousands of farmers almost on her own using Facebook to mobilize them to united action in a march to Cape Town on the 30th of October, 2017.

 We are mindful that all murders everywhere in South Africa are reprehensible and should be stopped.
-Every murder, irrespective where it happens, is regrettable.
+Every murder, irrespective of where it happens, is regrettable.